cpske/ISP/git/Using-Github.md

 ### Learn Github

 * [Using Git on Github](https://guides.github.com/activities/hello-world/), a tutorial on using git with gitub, including use of branches.
 The example is a text file with variation in branches.

-### Student Developer Pack on Github

-A free [student developer pack](https://education.github.com/pack) gives you free private repositories, free builds on Travis CI, and other resources.
-Some of the offers are limited to 1 year (starts the first time you use them), so you should read the details before activating a special offer.

 ### Authentication